How to Clean Stained Concrete Floors The Simple Way

 Concrete is one of the best choices for outdoor flooring because it’s incredibly resilient.
 It’s also ideal for adding color and elegance to your outside space.

 However, because it’s constantly exposed to the elements, it’s prone to accumulating dirt and debris.
-Here are some easy step-by-step instructions to ensure your concrete flooring is spic and span, even outdoors:

-- Wash the concrete with a hose.
+2. Wash the concrete with a hose.
 You can also use a power washer to speed up the cleaning procedure and remove any stubborn dirt and surface stains.

-- Apply your preferred detergent and scrub with a firm brush pick one with plastic bristles rather than metal.
+3. Apply your preferred detergent and scrub with a firm brush pick one with plastic bristles rather than metal.
 The latter may fall off and get stuck in the tiny fissures in the concrete and rust.

-- Rinse the floor well.
+4. Rinse the floor well.
+Perhaps pressure wash it.

-- Next, apply a new coat of sealer.
+5. Apply a new coat of sealer.
 Allow at least half a day for it to dry completely.
 As a general rule, you should reapply a sealant coat annually.

-- When you’re done, apply a wax finish.
+6. Apply a wax finish.
 Pour the wax into a spray bottle.
 Spray it directly on a microfiber mop head, then wipe the floor.
 Avoid cotton mops since they can leave smears on the concrete surface.

 Even though some spots are hard to remove, there are ways to remove even the most stubborn marks.
 Here are the most common persistent stains and how to clean them.